softwaresaved/distance-consultancy/developer/ThirdPartyComponents.md

 Third-party components used to build Distance for Windows and/or are shipped with Distance for Windows.

+These have been written by others, for which we usually do not have access to the source code, and which we are not responsible for maintaining.
+They need to be installed by developers and shipped with Distance for Windows.

 * "VB" denotes components explicity mentioned in Visual Basic projects - see [Visual Basic Project Dependencies](./VisualBasicProjectDependencies.html).
 * "Install" denotes components arising within a Distance for Windows installation - see [Installed Components](./InstalledComponents.html).